nair0lf32/zer0ne-blog/README.md

 ###### *credits: this logo is inspired from Genegoldstein's work for izzy deluxe in the living tombstone's hunter song*

-Hello friend 🤖, welcome to my simple writeups repo.
+Hello friend 🤖,

+welcome to my simple writeups repo.
 I am nairolf32.

-I am learning a bit of cyberecurity and slowly getting stronger
+I am learning a bit of cyberecurity and slowly getting stronger.

-I Played some ctfs on various websites ( I am no expert yet, merely a beginner
-but I am getting there someday )

-I decided to keep a track of what I already know/did/learnt by writing it down

-Here is a good place for that.
+I Play ctfs and challenges on various websites ( I am no expert yet but I am getting there someday ) I decided to keep a track of what I already know/did/learnt by writing it down Here is a good place for that.
 In this repository you can find all my ctf stuff.

 The writeups are from many platforms.
 My favorites ones are Tryhackme and Hackthebox and the writeups are mostly for those.